 Though the sites are located in pairs, they are separated from each other by dense forest.
 The view south from site 4 and 5 looks out over the lake, toward Mallets Bay and the place where Route 2 crosses to Grand Isle.
 It’s a short hike along the grassy, bike-friendly Southern Tip Trail to the Southern Tip, a grassy park at the island’s terminus with a rocky point that offers great swimming, space for tossing a frisbee, picnic tables and an incredible view of the sunset over the Adirondacks.

 Each of Burton Island’s four remote campsites can be booked through Vermont State Parks from Memorial Day through September 28.
 For those planning to access Burton Island by taking the Island Runner passenger ferry from Kamp Kill Kare State Park, the Southern Tip Trail leads to the campsites from the 100-slip marina and snack bar on Burton Island’s eastern tip.
 Ferry fares are $8 per person each way for campers and day-use visitors.
+Make sure to call ahead to reserve your spot on the ferry, as it is reservation-only due to public health concerns.
 Bicycles cost an extra $2.
-Canoes and kayaks are also available for rent on the island.
+Canoes and kayaks can be conveniently rented on the island, but call ahead to make sure that they are available 802-542-6353.

 However, if you head straight to your remote campsite by canoe or kayak, you might forget you’re camping on the same island that hosts a 100-slip marina, store and nature center.
 Burton Island is small (just about a mile long), but its dense forests, wetlands and rocky outcroppings paired with the constant sound of lapping water create the illusion of solitude.
 The southern tip remains quiet and secluded, even as the northeastern end buzzes with activity.